vrg18/CyberChat/README.md

 The finished application is deployed at http://159.69.208.196:8080 and is available for use.
 For testing purposes, you can log in as a user with administrative rights: simbirsoft/444

-The bot is also presented, which in response to any message sends a link to a random article on Habré.
+The bot is also presented, which in response to any message sends a link to a random article on Habr.
 Articles for one user are not repeated.

 Assembly and launch environment requirements:
 JDK version 8.212